Latin through Stories: A K-5 Curriculum from the University of Dallas

 The main objective of this curriculum is to provide a joyful introduction to Latin that fosters students’ love of language.
 We believe a language program should take children seriously as persons who are capable of using language to communicate thoughts and ideas not isolated words.
-We do this by allowing students to hear (and very soon) say complete sentences in Latin, and by focusing on ideas and stories from Day 1.
-Students will interact with and in the Language in ways that are meaningful and interesting to a young child.
+We do this by allowing students to hear (and when they’re ready, say) complete sentences in Latin, and by focusing on ideas and stories from Day 1.
+Students interact with and in the Language in ways that are meaningful and interesting to a young child.

 I really cannot even begin to tell you how much joy teaching this Latin curriculum is bringing me and the students of St Joseph.
 I have to share this with you.
 Last night, my 4 year old (who is in Kindergarten) told me spontaneously, ‘Mommy, Maya caudam movet’.
 Maya is our dog.
 My heart just about exploded.
 Since I have the privilege of being the teacher and a parent, I can see first hand how well this is working.
 Not one day goes by that I am not amazed by the joy that this curriculum is bringing to me and my students.
 Not a week goes by that I am not enthralled by how much Latin we are all learning.
 I say it all the time, but it bears repeating: this curriculum is amazing!!Amy Carrillo, St Joseph’s Catholic School, Killeen, TX

-The main distinctive feature of this program is its rich linguistic approach.
-This program helps students learn gradually and incrementally a wealth of full and complete sentences in Latin: in the course of a year students will learn about 144 sentences in the Gouin series, 4 nursery rhymes (some with several stanzas), 8 or more songs (again many with several stanzas), and they will learn to respond to, fully comprehend, and partly recite the 11 classic children’s books they will be read to in Latin.
+The main distinctive feature of this program is its linguistically rich approach.
+This program helps students acquire gradually and incrementally a wealth of full and complete sentences in Latin: in each level students will learn over a hundred complete sentences through the Gouin series; they learn to sing over ten songs and nursery rhymes (many with several stanzas); they learn to respond in complete sentences to their teacher’s questions in the guided “little Socratic talks”; and they learn to respond to, fully comprehend, and partly recite around ten classic children’s books they will be read to in Latin.

-This program is unique in that it presents all words in meaningful sentences, not lists of unconnected vocabulary items and noun declensions or verb conjugations in isolation.
-We invite you to read our teaching philosophy for a full explanation of our rationale and this blog post for the book that inspired our pedagogy.
+Our program presents all words in meaningful sentences, not lists of vocabulary items and noun declensions or verb conjugations in isolation.
 With our program, young children will not only learn a lot of vocabulary and grammar in context, but they will also naturally acquire an ear for the language and get a natural feel for Latin sentence structures – this is particularly important in a language like Latin with word order so much more flexible than English.

 Living Latin Lesson Components